San Martino ai Monti: History

 In 500, the church was rebuilt and dedicated to Saints Martin of Tours and Pope Sylvester I by Pope Symmachus.
 On this occasion, the church was elevated and the first oratory became subterranean.
 It was reconstructed by Pope Hadrian I in 772 and by Pope Sergius II in 845.
 The structure of the present basilica follows the ancient church, and many pieces had been re-used.

 Remains of Pope St Martin I were said to be transferred there following his death in the 7th century in the Crimea region.

 During the Investiture Controversy and the Gregorian Reforms, the priest of San Martino, Beno, supported the Antipope Clement III.

 The inscriptions found in S. Martino ai Monti, a valuable source illustrating the history of the Basilica, have been collected and published by Vincenzo Forcella.

-The basilica is served by the Carmelite friars.
+The basilica is served by the members of the Italian Province of the Carmelite Order.
 It was granted to them in 1299 by Pope Boniface VIII; their ownership was confirmed in 1559.
-This basilica is the resting place of the Blessed Angelo Paoli, O.Carm., (1642–1720) who was revered throughout Rome for his service of the poor; he was beatified on 25 April 2010.
+This basilica is the resting place of the Blessed Angelo Paoli, O. Carm., (1642–1720) who was revered throughout Rome for his service of the poor; he was beatified on 25 April 2010.